rajendra0000/my-portfolio/README.md

 # My Personal Website

 Hey there!
-I am raj, Welcome to the codebase for my personal website.
-What started as a fork of the awesome [heilcheng](https://github.com/heilcheng/heilcheng.github.io) has grown into something I like to call my digital playground.
+I am raj, Welcome to the codebase for my personal website.Still working on it!!

 This portfolio is built with Next.js, styled with Tailwind CSS, and brought to life with Three.js and Framer Motion.
 It's automatically deployed to GitHub Pages, so it's always up-to-date with my latest experiments.